heliomass/iOSShortcuts/README.md

 ## Battery Level
 ### Description
 A simple workflow for your Today Widget which shows the current battery percentage.
-Useful for when you're not showing that information in the status bar.
+Clicking "OK" will take you to the battery settings page.
+Useful for when you're not showing that information in the status bar, or when you quickly want to enable low power mode.

 ![](readme_images/batterylevel01.png)